chinese soups home -- Cooking Tools

 Instead of a cooker, I think it is more appropriate to call it a pot.
 It consists of a large plastic bowl with a tight fitting lid.
 That is it.
 It is not intended for large quantities.

 Boil-over is quite commonplace and we find ourselves having to wipe the microwave oven after every rice cooking session.
-Regular microwave oven wiping aside, this microwave rice pot makes good rice.
+Finally, we decided to place a damp dish towel under the pot to soak up the boil over.

 Looking for one?